Arke-Systems/cs-rate-limit-middleware/README.md

 where it may introduce a delay in the application's exit.

 This can be mitigated by clearing the timeout when the application is shutting down.
-The middlewear uses the `Disposable` interface to provide this
+The middleware uses the `Disposable` interface to provide this
 functionality:

 ```ts